 I am currently a Social Sciences and Humanities Research Council (SSHRC) Postdoctoral Fellow at Manchester Metropolitan University’s Education and Social Research Institute.
 I completed my PhD at the University of Toronto in Critical Studies in Curriculum & Pedagogy (OISE) and Book History & Print Culture (Massey College).

-My SSHRC funded research focuses on reading and writing speculative fiction in high schools.
+My SSHRC funded Fellowship - Future literacies in secondary school English: Technological innovation and social critique through reading and writing speculative fiction - focuses on reading and writing speculative fiction in high schools.
 I also conduct ongoing research on walking methodologies and public pedagogy with WalkingLab.
 My research is informed by the feminist new materialisms with a particular interest in theories of affect, queer theory, and speculative pragmatism.

-I am co-author of Walking Methodologies in More-than-Human World: Walkinglab (Routledge, 2018); co-editor of Pedagogical Matters: New Materialism and Curriculum Studies (Peter Lang, 2016); and author of Searching for Guan Yin (White Pine, 2011).
+I am co-author of Walking Methodologies in More-than-Human World: Walkinglab (Routledge, in press); co-editor of Pedagogical Matters: New Materialism and Curriculum Studies (Peter Lang, 2016); and author of Searching for Guan Yin (White Pine, 2011).